riceissa/issarice.com/drafts/spaced-repetition.md

 "parallel reading", which is something i like to do but i wasn't so good at before (due to forgetting things).

+note: supermemo's incremental reading feature is supposed to be able to automate a lot of the work for doing this, but i haven't had luck trying to work with supermemo (the interface is clunky, it randomly freezes/resets the scroll position when i make an extract, and so forth).

 # learning things to use later

 with spaced repetition it becomes possible to learn things just because